New York State Route 97: Port Jervis to Pond Eddy

 NY 97 begins at an intersection with US 6 and US 209 (Pike Street / East Main Street) in the city of Port Jervis.
 NY 97 is immediately concurrent with NY 42 as the route proceeds west on West Main Street, a two-lane commercial street.
 NY 42 and NY 97 soon split from West Main Street for Park Avenue in the Germantown section of Port Jervis, north of the Port Jervis Metro-North Railroad station.
 NY 42 and NY 97 soon leave Port Jervis for the town of Deerpark, paralleling the Norfolk Southern Southern Tier Line (ex-Erie Railroad Delaware Division) past and soon into the hamlet of Sparrowbush.

-In Sparrowbush, NY 42 and NY 97 proceed west, passing north of the Eddy Farm Resort Golf Course before bending northwest through the hamlet.
+In Sparrowbush, NY 42 and NY 97 proceed west, passing north of the Eddy Farm Christian Retreat Center before bending northwest through the hamlet.
 After the intersection with Darraugh Lane, NY 42 forks off on a new right-of-way to the northeast, while NY 97 continues northwest on the current alignment.
-The route quickly bends north, intersecting with Hook Road, which connects to the golf course and nearby fishing area.
+The route quickly bends north, intersecting with Hook Road, which connects to the nearby fishing area.
 NY 97 continues north, paralleling NY 42 and the Delaware River into the Hawk's Nest section of Deerpark.
 In Hawk's Nest, NY 97 runs alongside the side of several cliffs overlooking the Delaware.
 As the river bends to the west, NY 97 bends westward out of Hawk's Nest, bending southwest into Sullivan County.

-Upon entering Sullivan County, NY 97 enters the hamlet of Sparrowbush, NY, where it crosses over the Mongaup River.
+Upon entering Sullivan County, NY 97 enters the hamlet of Sparrowbush, where it crosses over the Mongaup River.
 Now in the town of Lumberland, NY 97 soon bends to the west, running alongside the Delaware River, passing through the hamlet of Knight's Eddy before bending northwest.
 After another large bend to the southwest once again, NY 97 enters the hamlet of Pond Eddy.
 In Pond Eddy, NY 97 intersects with County Route 41 (CR 41), which proceeds north as High Road while crosses the nearby Pond Eddy Bridge into Shohola Township, Pennsylvania and the unsigned quadrant State Route 1011 on the opposite shore.
 NY 97 remains a two-lane residential road through Pond Eddy before leaving the hamlet further to the southwest.